unjike/Modeling-and-Simulation-of-Advanced-Manufacturing-Processes/README.md

 # Modeling-and-Simulation-of-Advanced-Manufacturing-Processing

+## Simulation and Optimization of a Spark-Sintering Material Manufacturing Process
 Sintering is a process by which a material of a specific characteristic is produced by compressing a relevant powdered stock of material.
 The raw material in this process is usually a powdered metal, which can be iron, copper, or an alloy of metals.
 Depending on the composition of the final material, the